-Set out on this captivating historic rail route, taking you from Halifax through Quebec, Montreal, and finally Toronto.
+Set out on this captivating historic rail route, taking you from Halifax through Quebec, Montreal, along the path of the mighty St. Lawrence river, and finally Toronto.
 Along the way you'll have lots of time to explore at your own pace.
-Jaw-dropping architecture, cultural museums and stunning scenery are a-plenty.
-Board the VIA Rail's 'The Ocean', and make your way through rolling hills, being sure to see the sunset and sunrise from the comfort of your carriage.
+Jaw-dropping architecture, museums and stunning scenery are a-plenty.
+Board a VIA Rail train and make your way through rolling hills, being sure to see the sunset and sunrise from the comfort of your carriage.

 Arrive at Halifax International Airport and transfer independently to your downtown hotel.
 Pick up your Jonview Canada Travel Kit at the front desk as you check-in.
 The remainder of the day is at leisure to perhaps sample some of the local delicacies at one of the many portside restaurants.
 Spend 2 nights in Halifax.

 A full day is yours to independently explore Halifax’s proud maritime heritage.
 The city is a centre for East Coast arts and culture, boasting galleries and local artists that capture the essence of Canadian Maritimes life.
 You may decide to visit the restored Historic Properties, the Citadel that has guarded the city since the 18th-century, the Public Gardens, or perhaps arrange a day cruise around the harbour for an oceanside perspective of the city.